-You are involved in peer support and are called to the dean's office to help an exchange student from China who is having issues with one of their teachers.
+You are involved in peer support and are called to the dean's office to help an exchange student from the Cook Islands who is having issues with one of their teachers.
 You will need to find out what the problem is and then you could consider discussing the following:

-- the possibility that differences between school life in New Zealand and in China have led to a miscommunication - the cultural expectations from both parties may be different, for example, making eye contact when talking - concerns around language knowledge (consider Kiwi English, the pace of delivery etc) - advice for him/her to better enjoy life here at your school and how to better get on with that teacher.
+- the possibility that differences between school life in the Cook Islands and New Zealand may differ and may have led to a miscommunication - the cultural expectations from both parties may be different, for example, making eye contact when talking - concerns around language knowledge - advice for him/her to better enjoy life here at your school and how to better get on with that teacher.